Best Golf Drivers For Distance 2023

 How we test drivers

-When it comes to product testing, our reviews and buyers' guides are built upon a rigorous testing procedure as well as the knowledge and experience of the test team.
-Headed up by Neil Tappin, and assisted by Joel Tadman, both have been testing golf clubs for years and both play to a handicap of 5.
-Both are also able to efficiently test the vast majority of the biggest product releases and convey the pros and cons eloquently.
+Our reviews and buyers' guides are built upon a rigorous testing procedure backed up by the knowledge and experience of the test team.
+The driver section is headed up by Joe Ferguson and assisted by Joel Tadman, who have both been testing golf clubs for years and play to a high standard.
+Between Joe, Joel and the rest of the team we are able to efficiently test the vast majority of the biggest product releases each year and convey the pros and cons eloquently.

 You've probably already asked yourself whether you need to buy a new driver, but there's a few key things to consider when investing in a new driver.
 Hopefully answering these questions will narrow your search down slightly and make comparing between various models much easier.

-What is your priority? - Have a think about what is the most important thing for you when it comes to the driver.
+What is your priority? - What is the most important thing for you when it comes to the driver?
 If accuracy is what you're after, go for something with a high MOI or adjustable weights to help alter spin and flight characteristics.

-If distance is key to you, which is probably why you are on this guide, look at a low-spinning driver to help ensure your ball doesn't balloon too much.
-Or if you want forgiveness, then a larger head will probably suit you the best.
-Many brands make different models for different levels of player, this explains why Cobra has three different LTDx heads, and Titleist has the TSi1 to TSi4 range.
+If distance is your primary focus (and it probably is if you are on this guide) and you swing the club pretty fast, look at a low-spinning driver to help ensure your ball doesn't balloon too much.
+If you're a slower swinger but want to increase distance, you may need something that spins more rather than less.
+For forgiveness, a larger head will probably suit you the best.
+Many brands make different models for different levels of player and some brands will have as many as four different heads.

 Adjustability - Most models these days come with a degree of adjustability whether it be loft, weight movement, shaft and so on.
 Therefore have a think about how important adjustability is to you because you can change the characteristics of a club if you want to.
 Alternatively you can just keep things simple with other models as well.